Small Village Woes

 Woah!
 Updated after eleven years, and by no other than the original author himself!
 The great news indeed! :) That's might be more than good enough reason - for nominate your module for next NWN1 module pick @ Adventurer's Club Nominations Thread.

 I'd love to read the Adventurer's Club discussion of this module.
-I very much so enjoy reading about people's experience with it, for good and for bad.
+I appreciate all feedback for good or for bad.

 If you write the post in nominations thread (yes author are allowed to do that as well) it will be included in our next poll ;)